Euglenid: Nutrition

 The classification of euglenids is still variable, as groups are being revised to conform with their molecular phylogeny.
 Classifications have fallen in line with the traditional groups based on differences in nutrition and number of flagella; these provide a starting point for considering euglenid diversity.
 Different characteristics of the euglenids' pellicles can provide insight into their modes of movement and nutrition.

 As with other Euglenozoa, the primitive mode of nutrition is phagocytosis.
 Prey such as bacteria and smaller flagellates is ingested through a cytostome, supported by microtubules.
 These are often packed together to form two or more rods, which function in ingestion, and in Entosiphon form an extendable siphon.
 Most phagotrophic euglenids have two flagella, one leading and one trailing.
 The latter is used for gliding along the substrate.
 In some, such as Peranema, the leading flagellum is rigid and beats only at its tip.

 Osmotrophic euglenoids

 Osmotrophic euglenids are euglenids which have undergone osmotrophy.

-Due to a lack of characteristics that are useful for taxonomical purposes, the origin of osmotrophic euglenids is unclear, though certain morphological characteristics reveal a small fraction of osmotrophic euglenids is derived from phototrophic and phagotrophic ancestors.
+Due to a lack of characteristics that are useful for taxonomical purposes, the origin of osmotrophic euglenids is unclear, though certain morphological characteristics reveal a small fraction of osmotrophic euglenids are derived from phototrophic and phagotrophic ancestors.

 A prolonged absence of light or exposure to harmful chemicals may cause atrophy and absorption of the chloroplasts without otherwise harming the organism.
 A number of species exists where a chloroplast's absence was formerly marked with separate genera such as Astasia (colourless Euglena) and Hyalophacus (colourless Phacus).
 Due to the lack of a developed cytostome, these forms feed exclusively by osmotrophic absorption.